Contact Us 1-800-596-4880

 --gatewayVersion

-Specifies the gateway version you want to download.
+Specifies the gateway version to download

 For example: api-mgr:api:autodiscovery --gatewayVersion: 4.0.1 643404 /tmp/